-Should men who take vitamin E have more prostate cancer screening?
+Should men who take vitamin E or selenium have more prostate cancer screening?

 Probably not.
-There is no evidence that additional or increased screening for prostate cancer will be helpful to men who are taking vitamin E supplements.
+There is no evidence that additional or increased screening for prostate cancer will be helpful to men who are taking supplements.
 SELECT did not study specific ways to screen for prostate cancer and did not require participants to have any prostate cancer screening tests.
-Almost all of the prostate cancers diagnosed among men in SELECT, including those in participants taking vitamin E, were early stage cancers.
+Almost all of the prostate cancers diagnosed among men in SELECT were early stage cancers.
 These cancers were found in the same ways that community doctors routinely take care of their patients.
 No group of men in the study had more screening tests than any other.